-Some visa immigration lawyers offer a free consultation to meet, become acquainted and discuss ways in which their associates can assist with visa and immigration issues.
+Some visa immigration lawyers offer a free consultation to meet, become acquainted and discuss ways in which their associates can assist you with visa and immigration issues.
 The purpose of an initial visit is for you and the attorney to determine if representation makes sense, and for you to decide if the attorney is the right choice for you.
 Not all attorneys offer this consultation for free, though, so you should check before you start scheduling appointments with lawyers all over town.

-In an initial consultation, you may ask questions to determine if you can work together while the attorney can make a judgment whether your case is actionable.
+In an initial consultation, you can ask questions to determine if

 - Focuses specifically on immigration cases